sunilkumarn/technical/source/_posts/2014-02-27-objective-c-categories-into-rubymotion.markdown

     def viewDidAppear(animated)
       super
-      self.navigationItem.leftBarButtonItem = UIBarButtonItem.backArrowButtonWithTarget(self.navigationController, 'popViewControllerAnimated:')
+      self.navigationItem.leftBarButtonItem = UIBarButtonItem.customBackButton(self.navigationController, 'popViewControllerAnimated:')
     end

-This would use Ruby's monkey patching power to create create elements in Rubymotion which could be used in the entire application as & when needed.
+This would use Ruby's monkey patching power to create elements in Rubymotion which could be used in the entire application as & when needed.